News & Events

 A key institution within the site is the MJF Foundation’s Empower Culinary and Hospitality School.
 Mirroring a similar facility in the MJF Centre West in Moratuwa, 18km south of the centre of the capital city Colombo, the culinary school offers free support to aspiring chefs and hospitality professionals.

-Applicants are assessed and accepted based on their social and economic circumstances and placed in
+Applicants are assessed and accepted based on their social and economic circumstances and placed in industrial apprenticeship after their training.

 “The MJF Centre East is the evolution of 12 years of human service in the Eastern Province,” says Merrill J Fernando.
 “The MJF Foundation and Dilmah Conservation work together in serving communities around Sri Lanka.
 Healthcare, support for differently able children and their families, education – vocational and environmental – entrepreneurship development, climate change adaptation, sustainable agriculture, sport and counselling are all dimensions of human welfare that need to be addressed holistically as we share the success that Dilmah has been blessed with.”